wehrliaa/mbaacc-replay-takeover/README.md

 With the replay paused:

 - Press FN1 to unpause.
-- Press B to take over Player 1's actions.
-- Press C to take over Player 2's actions.
+- Press B or C to take over Player 1's or Player 2's actions respectively.
+A sound will be played indicating that you're about to take over.

 While taking over: